XargsUK/cybot_docs/stocks.rst

 ===============
-Stocks & Crypto
+Stocks
 ===============
-Buy and sell stocks/crypto with CyCoins!
+Buy and sell stocks with CyCoins!

 .. important:: $1 is 100 CyCoin.